swiss-seismological-service/scdetect/README.md

 - `"templateId"`: A string defining the stream related template identifier.
 The identifier must be unique in the context of a detector configuration.
 If undefined a unique identifier will be generated, automatically.
-  Since `scdetect` implements hierarchical logging specifying the template identifier may be of particular use while debugging.
+  Since `scdetect-cc` implements hierarchical logging specifying the template identifier may be of particular use while debugging.

 - `"waveformId"`: Required.
 A string defining the waveform stream identifier of